hzaurzli/Resume/item_1.md

 <font size=3>
   <p>

-    <font size=4>Summary:</font> As a model organism, zebrafish has mastered the technology of reversing its sex, which brings a lot of convenience to the research on the
-    mechanism of zebrafish
+    Summary: As a model organism, zebrafish has mastered the technology of reversing its sex, which brings a lot of convenience to the research on the mechanism of zebrafish
     sex determination.
 Mastering this technology provides certain technical means for molecular biology and cytology related research.
 Our female zebrafish gender inversion technology solves the technical problems related to female to male, and solves the problems of long time, difficult to obtain drugs and high cost of artificial synthesis.